C3PablO/pablo-romero-jaren-site/_posts/en/electrolux_ds.md

 # SHAPE

-SHAPE empowers the Electrolux Group to efficiently build cohesive experiences at scale, aligned with the brand.
+SHAPE is the design system at Electrolux Group.
+It empowers the organization to efficiently build cohesive experiences at scale, aligned with its brands.

 <br/>